Hypotension: stabilising blood pressure and improving energy

 Why is my blood pressure so low?

-• Chronic unintentional dehydration, or poor hydration practices, leading to electrolyte or hormonal imbalances
+- Dehydration or poor hydration habits: leading to electrolyte and hormonal imbalances

-• Systemic inflammatory conditions that affect blood vessel responsiveness to expand and contract, or lead to other more serious cardiovascular or cardiometabolic diseases.
+- Systemic inflammatory conditions: which can affect how blood vessels expand and contract, or contribute to more serious cardiovascular or cardiometabolic conditions

 What foods are good for low blood pressure?